Lullabot/rome/README.md

 Initial `vagrant up`
 ====================

 These VMs use Puppet to manage configuration.
 Puppet is an "eventually consistent" system, where dependency resolution might take several "vagrant provision" runs to complete configuration.
 For new VMs, this is especially an issue with installing new packages, as there's no simple way to ensure "apt-get update" runs before installing new packages.
-Use the included `vagrantup.sh` script to work around this issue.
+Use the included `vagrant-init.sh` script to work around this issue.

 VM IPs
 ======